AhoyISki/Firedecor/README.md

 - [x] Implement individual corner rounding;
 - [x] Multiple corner radii *Implemented as either the corner is there, or it is not;
 - [x] Implement multiple themes.
-- [ ] Add accent colors to be used on some of the edges;
+- [x] Add accent colors to be used on anywhere on edges;
 - [ ] Implement a maximum title size with potentially animated title scrolling;
 - [ ] Declare a minimum window size so the decorations can not look disgusting on small windows;
 - [ ] Implement shadows.